 - If so, how do these changes impact maternal and child health?

 - Do punitive reporting or testing policies more adversely impact women of color?

 - Inform policy and practice approaches for preventing or treating substance use during pregnancy; reducing racial or ethnic disparities in substance-related pregnancy outcomes; and improving maternal and newborn health.

-The researchers are using a quasi-experimental difference-in-differences framework that leverages the staggered implementation of PSUPs and compares changes in outcomes before and after implementation between PSUP and non-PSUP states.
+The research team is using a quasi-experimental difference-in-differences framework that leverages the staggered implementation of PSUPs and compares changes in outcomes before and after implementation between PSUP and non-PSUP states.
 Additionally, four secondary data sources will be used, including the Healthcare Cost and Utilization Project (HCUP), the Pregnancy Risk Assessment Monitoring System (PRAMS), the Treatment Episode Data Set Admissions (TEDS-A), and the National Child Abuse and Neglect Data System (NCANDS).

 Joan & Sanford I. Weill Medical College of Cornell University